nmetulev/notepad-pwa/README.md

 - Limitations
   - Gets really tricky with `shadowRoot`.
 Supported in chromium but not everywhere

-#### 🗄️ Local Storage
+### 🗄️ Local Storage
 - Saving state
   - Notepad text
   - Settings
   - Last search string in the find/replace bar
 - Limitations
-  - Making sure this isn't bogging down someones browser when things get LARGE (is this real?)
+  - Gets tricky with multiple tabs (keeping track of multiple sets of settings)

 ### 👷🏾‍♂️ Service Worker
 - NOTEPAD PWA ALSO WORKS OFFLINE
 - Limitations:
+  - Make sure you have the right strategy so that if there is an update you're not stuck on cached data.
-  - How tricky things get with tabs
+  - How tricky things get with tabs (get nikola to help explain this more)
+    - keeping state across windows?

 ### 🎨 CSS
 - It's amazing how much of this was achievable just using CSS (and sometimes some JS)